Notice: Undefined index: action in /home/healthwatchdorse/public_html/wp-content/themes/Divi/functions.php on line 2

 Following analysis of public feedback to identify common issues and concerns, and consultation with local health and care partners about national and local priorities, we will focus our work this year around the following areas and issues.

-The COVID-19 pandemic shone a light on the impact of inequalities in health and social care services, particularly for those who are vulnerable, isolated, or marginalised, and for those who often go unheard.
-We will continue to address health inequalities throughout our work this year to help reduce the barriers some people face when accessing care.
+The Covid-19 pandemic shone a light on the impact of inequalities in health and social care services, particularly for those who are vulnerable, isolated or marginalised, and for those who often go unheard.
+People experiencing homelessness face some of the most severe inequalities in their mental and physical health, as well as significant barriers when accessing healthcare.

 Annual work plan